Detecting frequency modulation in stochastic time series data: The test

 The test we propose also works well when the frequency is decreasing instead of increasing.
 As one would expect, we find a symmetric rejection rate with respect to positive versus negative frequency changes (\Cref{fig:pott_additional}d).

 We observe that power of the test is maximized when the two frequency regimes have equal length (\Cref{fig:pott_additional}e).
+Making the length of the two regimes unequal reduces the power of the test, because it makes the frequency modulation less pronounced, and ultimately removes the frequency modulation from the data when one of the regimes has length zero.
 However, switching the frequency in the first half of the time series leads to an overall higher power of the test compared to switches in the second half.
-This is due to the widening of the confidence band for larger times (\Cref{sec:confbands}).
+This is due to fluctuations accumulating in the instantaneous phase within the process of unwrapping, which increase the width of the confidence band, as discussed in \cref{sec:confbands}.

 Finally we checked the power of the test when we use a chirp signal, i.e.\ replacing $\gamma(t)$ in \cref{eq:stepfct} with

 We find that the power of the test is similar to when using a step-function frequency modulation (\Cref{eq:stepfct}).
 However, in the latter case, the variance of frequencies is larger compared to the linear frequency increase with the same initial and final values in the chirp signal, which is why the power of the test increases less fast with $c_\nu$.